If you would like to contact the PTA for more information on events, or you can offer help to any events please email

 The PTA fully funds our well-maintained pool - without donations and raised our school swimming programme would not exist, or be a successful and enjoyable experience.

-Over the years the PTA has funded much of the playground equipment such as the basketball area, activity boat, equipment used at lunchtimes by the children, as well as our superb and well-used library.
+Over the years the PTA has funded much of the playground equipment such as the basketball area, activity boat, equipment used at lunchtimes by the children, as well as our superb and well-used library and minibus.
 Our most recent purchase has been the swimming pool changing rooms, this has been an ongoing fundraising aim which we are glad to have now completed.
 Each year funds are used to subsidise the transport for our year 6 residential visit and from time to time other educational visits may be subsidised.
 Other items bought by the PTA include musical instruments, smaller equipment for classrooms, the flagpole at the front of the school, new bikes and trikes in the Early Years Foundation (Reception) playground.

 Please keep your eyes open for posters and letters in your children’s bags advertising events, and if you wish to become a committee member then please contact us on the email above.
 The PTA group is a very friendly welcoming bunch of parents and teachers.
 We are always looking for new members, new ideas and more input and to have some fun along the way!